Mercedes Moné: SmackDown Women's Champion (2020–2021)

 At the Royal Rumble pay-per-view on January 31, Banks defeated Carmella in a rematch from TLC to retain the SmackDown Women's Championship.
 Later on in the night, Bianca Belair would go on to win the women's Royal Rumble match, thereby granting her an opportunity to challenge for a women's championship of her choice at WrestleMania 37.
 In the weeks to follow, Banks and Belair would proceed to build up to the reveal of Belair's opponent of choice on SmackDown, up until the February 26 episode of the aforementioned show, when Belair officially chose to face Banks for the SmackDown Women's Championship at the event.
 Over the following month, the two would team up to challenge Nia Jax and Shayna Baszler for the WWE Women's Tag Team Championship at the Elimination Chamber and Fastlane pay-per-view events, but were unsuccessful.
-On April 9, WWE announced that the bout between Banks and Belair would main event Night 1 of WrestleMania 37, thus marking the first time in the company's history that two African-American women will have faced each other in a marquee match.
+On April 9, WWE announced that the bout between Banks and Belair would main-event Night 1 of WrestleMania 37, thus marking the first time in the company's history that two African-American women would face each other in a marquee match.
 Furthermore, the two were the first African-American wrestlers in WrestleMania history to have faced each other in the main event of the show.
 At the event, Banks dropped the SmackDown Women's Championship to Belair, ending her reign at 167 days.

-After Banks' return in July, she was booked to faced Bianca Belair for the SmackDown Women's Championship at SummerSlam, but Banks was pulled from the event.
+After Banks' return in July, she was booked to face Bianca Belair for the SmackDown Women's Championship at SummerSlam, but was ultimately pulled from the event.
 She had the title match at Crown Jewel on October 21, but as a triple threat match also involving new champion Becky Lynch, where Banks was unsuccessful at regaining the title.
 At Survivor Series in November, Banks was captain of the SmackDown women's team, where she was eliminated via countout following interference from her teammates.